TruCents/truecentsfinance.github.io/README.md

 # TruCents Finance Website

 Welcome to the official website for **TruCents Finance**, a platform dedicated to empowering young people with essential financial knowledge and skills that are rarely taught in schools.
-Our mission is to equip students aged 10–18 with practical lessons on budgeting, saving, banking, and investing — helping them build confidence and prepare for a secure financial future.
+Our mission is to equip students of any age with practical lessons on budgeting, saving, banking, and investing — helping them build confidence and prepare for a secure financial future.

 ---